Archival of thesis or project

 Upon completion of the examination it is expected that HDR theses and projects are made available for public access via the online research repository.
 However, in certain circumstances, such as if a patent applies or the thesis or projects contains commercially sensitive material, an application may be made for the work to be kept from public access for a set period of time.
 In general, the intention to publish is not adequate grounds for an embargo.

 There are strict rules that determine whether a thesis or project qualifies for an embargo.
-For further information please refer to Section 49 of the Higher Degree by Research Policy.
+For further information please refer to Section 49 of the Higher Degrees by Research Policy.

 If your thesis or project contains content that meets the requirements of an embargo you may submit an application using the Request for a confidentiality deed or embargo form (PDF 164KB).
 You must include evidence that supports your application in order for it to be considered.